immense/immybot-documentation/src/guide/scripts.md

 There is a custom Upgrade script to apply the .msp patch file

 ## Best Practices
+* Look for a script that already does what you want.
+There is a lot of good logic in the built in function scripts
+* Have a machine you can test on
+* Have a _separate_ machine to test your sanity if you bork your first machine
+* Test by clicking Open Debugger in the logs
+  * This gives you all available parameters on the left so you can test the script in its natural context
+  * You can quickly revise the script here until it works as expected
+  * Saving the script here saves it permanently
-* Don’t hardcode paths, instead rely on variables like $InstallerFile and $LicenseFilePath
+* Don’t hardcode paths to installer or license files, instead rely on $InstallerFile and $LicenseFilePath
 * Don’t hardcode license values or other sensitive information, instead utilize $LicenseValue or a custom parameter
+* Avoid (where possible) installers that have client specfic licenses or customizations built in
+  * If a generic installer isn't available (BitDefender) use Dynamic Versions (and potentially a URL parameter) to specify the download URL per customer or perhaps use an API to find the URL for the given customer
+  * If the URL requires authentication, use a custom Download script to perform the authenticated download (CrowdStrike/SentinelOne)
 * Don’t repeat yourself.
-Leverage function scripts for reusable code
+Leverage function scripts to reuse code
-* Look for a script that already does what you want.
-There is a lot of good logic in the built in function scripts
 * Include code to verify that the script did what it intended to do
     * For Tasks, implement a “test” script
     * For Software, make sure your Detection method works, and optionally implement a Test script to verify things are in working order
         * When a software Test script returns $false, ImmyBot will re-install the software.
 * Use Metascripts, especially if your script needs to restart the machine or access APIs like IT Glue and therefore will contain sensitive data like API keys
 * Use throw “The bad thing that happened, what user should do” to prevent cascading failure.
 That message will be shown to the user in a prominent location so they can take corrective action
 * Tasks have a “test” mechanism that should return $true or $false to indicate compliance

-**While it may be cumbersome to write additional logic to verify your work, the reward of knowing exactly how many machines are or or not compliant with your desired state is totally worth it.
-Without it, you are flying blind, and assuming everything went to plan.
-With it, you know exactly how many machines require additional attention, giving you to write better code that handles more edge cases.
-See the Helper Function section to see how we make your life easier.
+**While it may be cumbersome to write additional logic to verify your work, the reward of knowing exactly how many machines are or are not compliant with your desired state is worth it.
+Without it, you are flying blind.
+With it, you know exactly how many machines require additional attention, giving you the opportunity to write better code that handles more edge cases.
+See the Helper Function section to see how we make your life easier.**

 ## Script Types